yzeng-lol/TCGE-scMultiome/README.md

 ## Introduction
-This pipeline is designed for automated end-to-end quality control (QC) and analysis of 10x Genomics scMultiome data.
-It has been developed by [Yong Zeng](mailto:yzeng@uhnresearch.ca), building upon some prior efforts from Mathieu Lupien Lab and feedbacks from scMultiome Working Group at Princess Margaret Cancer Centre.
+This pipeline is designed for automated, end-to-end quality control (QC) and analysis of 10x Genomics scMultiome data (paired snRNA-seq and snATAC-seq data).
+It was developed by [Yong Zeng](mailto:yzeng@uhn.ca), building on prior contributions from the Mathieu Lupien Lab and incorporating feedback from the scMultiome Working Group at the Princess Margaret Cancer Centre.

 ### Features
-- **Portability**: The pipeline was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environments.
-It can also be performed across different cluster engines (e.g. SLURM) or stand-alone machines.
+- **Portability**: The pipeline was developed using [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environments.
+It supports execution across various cluster engines (e.g., SLURM) or on standalone machines.
-- **Flexibility**: The pipeline can be applied to individual samples, as well as to integrate multiple samples from various conditions.
+- **Flexibility**: The pipeline is versatile, enabling analysis of individual samples as well as the integration of multiple samples from different conditions.

 ### Citation
 Work-in-progress

 ### How it works
 This schematic diagram shows you how pipeline will be working: